ryan-hamblin/BuildWeek/README.md

 ## Back-end Development Role Description

+You have been learning all about NodeJS and Express and SQL in order to craft Web Servers and build API's for consumption by client side applications.
+You will use these skills to be in charge of building out the back-end API for your project.

 ### The `Back End Development` unit explored the following topics:

 - Building RESTful Web APIs with Express and Node.js